Robins Financial Credit Union participates in a community project

 About Robins Financial Credit Union

-Robins Financial Credit Union is a local non-profit financial cooperative with twenty-two branches in central Georgia.
-Robins Financial currently provides financial services to over 250,000 members, with assets exceeding $4 billion.
+Robins Financial Credit Union is a local non-profit financial cooperative with twenty-three branches in the state of Georgia.
+Robins Financial currently provides financial services to over 268,000 members, with assets exceeding $4.3 billion.